UnrealVR/1_Architecture_Explorer/README.md

 + Supported hardware: Oculus Rift and HTC Vive.
 + Setting up our base project.
 + How head tracking works in Unreal.

+### 3 Movement Section Overview ###

++ Overview of the syllabus for this section.
++ A sneak peak at the project we will make.
++ What you will get from this section.